conan-io/docs/systems_cross_building/cross_building.rst

             else:
                 # It is running in 'build' and it is being used as a BR, 'target' can be inferred from settings
                 if self.options.target:
-                    raise ConanInvalidConfiguration(f"Value for the option 'target' will be computed from settings_target") self.options.target = get_target_from_settings(self.settings_target)
+                    raise ConanInvalidConfiguration("Value for the option 'target' will be computed from settings_target") self.options.target = get_target_from_settings(self.settings_target)